Pinder delivers timely hit, A's advance in playoffs at last - WHIZ News

 SUCH DISTANCE

-Robert’s home run to left-center was the second-longest of the postseason and furthest by a White Sox player since 2015, according to MLB StatCast.
+Luis Robert’s 487-foot home run to left-center in the second inning was the second-longest of the postseason and furthest by a White Sox player since 2015, according to MLB StatCast.
 Robert emphatically threw down his twirling bat before rounding the bases as teammates roared from the dugout.

 TRAINER’S ROOM